 Written by Lauren Dickey.

 Lauren Dickey (@lfdickey) is a PhD candidate in War Studies at King’s College London and the National University of Singapore where her research focuses on contemporary Chinese strategy toward Taiwan.
-This article was originally published in The Interpreter and can be found here.
-Image credit: CC by Office of the President, Republic of China (Taiwan)/Flickr.
+She was a 2017 recipient of the Taiwan Fellowship.
+Image credit: CC by Office of the President of the Republic of Taiwan/Flickr.